-Dimples, particularly those that emerge when smiling, hold a unique place in human aesthetics and cultural symbolism, from signs of luck to emblems of purity.
-Found in a significant portion of the world’s population, the genetic foundations of dimples still prompt curiosity and research.
+Dimples, particularly those that emerge when smiling, hold a unique place in human aesthetics and cultural symbolism.
+Found in a significant portion of the world's population, the genetic foundations of dimples still prompt curiosity and research.
 This article examines what gene causes these dimples, unraveling the mystery behind one of the most sought-after physical features.

 Dimples are dips or small indentations that appear on the skin.